Mr-akami/bubbloom/README.md

 }
 ```

-Note: You need to include unchanged properties in the body including unchanged ones.
+Note: The body needs to have all the propertiesgit commi including unchanged ones.
 Otherwise, those properties will be updated with default values such as null, 0, etc.

 ### Delete